shermanash/shermanash.github.io/_posts/2016-02-17-The-Tin-Man's-Heart.md

 ---
 published: true
 layout: post
-title: The Tin Man's Heart
+title: "The Tin Man's Heart"
 ---

 Our latest project involved creating a predictive classification model from a real life dataset.
 Our team used a dataset relating to heart disease from the excellent [UCI Machine Learning Database](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).